 Grant awards will be approved at the December 2024 board meeting.
 The grant period for these awards will be February 2025 - January 2026; all funded activities must take place within the grant period.

 Who can apply?

-- Individual artists working in dance, media arts, music, photography, poetry, prose, theater, or two-and three-dimensional visual art; and
+- Individual artists working in dance, media arts, music, photography, poetry, prose, theater, two-dimensional or three-dimensional visual art; and

 - Culture bearers who have been trained by traditional elders or master artists and whose artistic practice is reflective of the cultural life of a community.

-Additional eligibility requirements will be included in the FY 2024 Creative Individuals Program Overview and Application Instructions.
+Additional eligibility requirements are included in the FY 2025 Creative Individuals Program Overview and Application Instructions.
 Please review all eligibility requirements carefully before beginning an application.

 Applicants may request between $2,000 - $10,000.
 No cash match is required.

 Resources for applicants

 FY 2025 Creative Individuals Information Session and Q&A with Program Officers

 Learn more about the FY 2025 Creative Individuals grant program.
 This virtual information session will provide details about the program purpose, eligibility, and application process.
 There will be time at the end of the session for a live Q&A with program officers.